A stormy night

 The alternative is to have the ship dismantled properly in a ship-breaking yard.
 These yards could be found all over the world until well into the 20th century.
 Over time, this business migrated from Europe to Asia – especially India, Pakistan, Bangladesh and China – because of the availability of cheaper labour and less stringent environmental laws.
 This brings its own problems, however.
 Catastrophic working conditions in many of these ship-breaking yards and the extreme hazards they pose for both people and the environment have often put this type of scrapping in a very critical light.

-We need your consent This YouTube video is provided by Google*.
-If you load the video, your data - including your IP address - is transmitted to Google and may be stored and processed by Google inter alia in the USA.
-We have no influence over further data processing by Google.
-By clicking on "Accept", you consent to the transmission of data to Google for this video in accordance with Art.
-6 (1) (a) GDPR and at the same time expressly consent to the transfer of data to the USA in accordance with Art.
-49 (1) (a) GDPR.
-If you no longer wish to consent to each YouTube video individually in the future and wish to be able to load the videos without this blocker, you can also select "Always accept YouTube" and thereby consent to the associated data transmissions and transfers to Google and to the USA for all other YouTube videos which you open on our website in the future.
-Please note that, in the opinion of the European Court of Justice, there does not currently exist an adequate level of data protection in line with EU standards in the USA, and at present we cannot provide suitable safeguards to protect your data and offset this shortcoming.
-Possible risks to you of data transfer to the USA are that access by state authorities cannot be excluded and that your data could be processed for reasons of national security, criminal prosecution or for other purposes in the public interest of the USA, possibly without you being informed separately and without enforceable rights and effective means of redress being available to you.
-You can withdraw consent that you have given at any time with future effect via the settings.
-For further information, please see our Data Protection Declaration and Google's Privacy Policy. *Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Irland; Mutterunternehmen: Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA
+We need your consent This video is provided by Google*.
+When you load this video, your data, including your IP address, is transmitted to Google, and may be stored and processed by Google, also for its own purposes, outside the EU or the EEA and thus in a third country, in particular in the USA**.
+We have no influence on further data processing by Google.
+By clicking on “ACCEPT”, you consent to the data transmission to Google for this video pursuant to Art.
+6 para.
+1 point a GDPR.
+If you do not want to consent to each YouTube video individually in the future and want to be able to load them without this blocker, you can also select “Always accept YouTube videos” and thus also consent to the respectively associated data transmissions to Google for all other YouTube videos that you will access on our website in the future.
+You can withdraw given consents at any time with effect for the future and thus prevent the further transmission of your data by deselecting the respective service under “Miscellaneous services (optional)” in the settings later also accessible via the “Privacy Settings” in the footer of our website).
+For further information, please refer to Data Protection Declaration and the Google Privacy Policy. * Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland; parent company: Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA

 Decommissioning of the MV Kaami at Kishorn Port*